-The SALMOD model outputs for late fall–run Chinook salmon are presented in Appendix 11H, SALMOD, Table 1d-1 through Table 1d-4, Table 2d-1 through Table 2d-4, and Figure B-d-1 through Figure B-d-19.
-For all water years combined for all life stages and source of mortality, mean annual late fall–run Chinook salmon potential production would be similar (0.3% higher) under both Alt 1A and Alt 1B relative to the NAA (Appendix 11H, SALMOD, Table 2d-1 and Table 2d-2, Figure B-d-1).
-Differences within each water year type in mean annual potential production between Alt 1A and the NAA and between Alt 1B and the NAA would be small (<2%).
-Alt 2 and Alt 3 results would be similar to those of Alt 1A and 1B (Appendix 11H, SALMOD, Table 2d-3, Table 2d-4, Figure B-d-1) in that differences in production relative to the NAA would be <2%.
+The SALMOD model outputs for late fall–run Chinook salmon are presented in Appendix 11H, Table 1d-1 through Table 1d-4, Table 2d-1 through Table 2d-4, and Figure B-d-1 through Figure B-d-19.
+For all water year types combined for all life stages and source of mortality, mean annual late fall–run Chinook salmon potential production would be similar (0.3% higher) under both Alternatives 1A and 1B relative to the NAA (Appendix 11H, Table 2d-1 and Table 2d-2, Figure B-d-1).
+Differences within each water year type in mean annual potential production between Alternatives 1A and 1B and the NAA (<2%).
+Alternatives 2 and 3 results would be similar to those of Alternatives 1A and 1B (Appendix 11H, Table 2d-3, Table 2d-4, Figure B-d-1) in that differences in production relative to the NAA would be <2%.

-Results by life stage and mortality source are reported in Appendix 11H, SALMOD, Table 1b-1 through Table 1d-4 and Figure B-d-8 through Figure B-d-19.
-Depending on the life stage and source of mortality (flow-/habitat-based or temperature-based), mean mortality under Alt 1A would be between 47% lower to 233% greater than that under the NAA and mortality under Alt 1B would be between 61% lower to 240% higher than that under the NAA (Appendix 11H, SALMOD, Table 1d-1, Table 1d-2).
+Results by life stage and mortality source are reported in Appendix 11H, Table 1b-1 through Table 1d-4 and Figure B-d-8 through Figure B-d-19.
+Depending on the life stage and source of mortality (flow-/habitat-based or temperature-based), mean mortality under Alternative 1A would be between 47% lower to 233% greater than that under the NAA and mortality under Alternative 1B would be between 61% lower to 240% higher than that under the NAA (Appendix 11H, Table 1d-1, Table 1d-2).
 However, it is important to understand that the model is seeded with 13,325,000 late fall–run eggs each year.
 Although there may be larger percent differences in mean mortality between an alternative and the NAA by source and life stage, these differences typically represent a very small proportion of overall individuals when put in a broader population-wide context.
-The largest raw difference in mean mortality would be in fry habitat-related mortality between Alt 1B and the NAA in Above Normal Water Years.
-In this case, there would be a reduction in mean annual egg mortality of 82,697 individuals under Alt 1B relative to the NAA, accounting for just 0.6% of the 13,325,000 late fall–run Chinook salmon eggs annually seeded into the model.
-Combining all sources of mortality and life stages together, mean annual mortality would be 0% different under both Alt 1A and Alt 1B than the NAA for the full simulation period (all water year types combined).
-By water year type, mean annual mortality under Alt 1A would be between 5% lower (in Wet Water Years) and 14% greater (in Below Normal Water Years) than the NAA.
-Mean annual mortality under Alt 1B would be between 8% lower (in Wet Water Years) and 36% greater (in Below Normal Water Years).
-Mean annual mortality results for Alt 2 and Alt 3 are generally similar to those of Alt 1A and Alt 1B (Appendix 11H, SALMOD, Table 1d-3, Table 1d-4).
-Combining all sources of mortality and life stages together, mean annual mortality under Alt 2 would be 0% different than under the NAA for the full simulation period (all water year types combined) and 2% lower to 1% higher than under the NAA depending on water year type.
-Mean annual mortality under Alt 3 would be 0% different than under the NAA for the full simulation period (all water year types combined) and 3% lower to 1% higher than under the NAA depending on water year type.
+The largest raw difference in mean mortality would be in fry habitat-related mortality between Alternative 1B and the NAA in Above Normal Water Years.
+In this case, there would be a reduction in mean annual egg mortality of 82,697 individuals under Alternative 1B relative to the NAA, accounting for just 0.6% of the 13,325,000 late fall–run Chinook salmon eggs annually seeded into the model.
+Combining all sources of mortality and life stages together, mean annual mortality would be 0% different under both Alternatives 1A and 1B than the NAA for the full simulation period (all water year types combined).
+By water year type, mean annual mortality under Alternative 1A would be between 5% lower (in Wet Water Years) and 14% greater (in Below Normal Water Years) than the NAA.
+Mean annual mortality under Alternative 1B would be between 8% lower (in Wet Water Years) and 36% greater (in Below Normal Water Years).
+Mean annual mortality results for Alternatives 2 and 3 are generally similar to those of Alternatives 1A and 1B (Appendix 11H, Table 1d-3, Table 1d-4).
+Combining all sources of mortality and life stages together, mean annual mortality under Alternative 2 would be 0% different than under the NAA for the full simulation period (all water year types combined) and 2% lower to 1% higher than under the NAA depending on water year type.
+Mean annual mortality under Alternative 3 would be 0% different than under the NAA for the full simulation period (all water year types combined) and 3% lower to 1% higher than under the NAA depending on water year type.